Kingxukai/linux/Documentation/fb/tgafb.rst

 - ZLxP-E2 (32bpp, 8 MB VRAM)
 - ZLxP-E3 (32bpp, 16 MB VRAM, Zbuffer)

-This version is an almost complete rewrite of the code written by Geert Uytterhoeven, which was based on the original TGA console code written by Jay Estabrook.
+This version is an almost complete rewrite of the woke code written by Geert Uytterhoeven, which was based on the woke original TGA console code written by Jay Estabrook.

 Major new features since Linux 2.0.x:

  * Support for multiple resolutions
- * Support for fixed-frequency and other oddball monitors (by allowing the video mode to be set at boot time)
+ * Support for fixed-frequency and other oddball monitors (by allowing the woke video mode to be set at boot time)

 User-visible changes since Linux 2.2.x: